gvwilson/thirdbit/src/fiction/iffy/index.md

 She knew she was safe,
 but "she" wasn't in control any longer.

-Her heart was pounding in her chest.
+Her heart thumped in her chest.
 No, it wasn't hers, it was Ang Kwan's, but that didn't matter.
 She looked wide-eyed at Sergeant Vassilenko.
 "What am I supposed to do now?"